Holiday Inn (film): Adaptations

 Holiday Inn was dramatized as a half-hour radio play on the January 11, 1943, CBS broadcast of The Screen Guild Theater, starring Crosby and Astaire with Dinah Shore.
 On December 15, 1952, The Railroad Hour presented a half-hour adaption of the film.
 The episode starred Gordon MacRae and Dorothy Warenskjold.

 In 2013, Universal Stage Productions, the live theater division of Universal Pictures, invited Goodspeed Musicals to develop a stage adaptation of the film.
-With book by Gordon Greenberg and Chad Hodge, music from the films Holiday Inn and White Christmas (since Paramount Skydance Corporation through Paramount Pictures now remains and currently owns the rights for the 1954 adaptation of White Christmas) plus other Berlin songs, and directed by Greenberg, the musical premiered at the Goodspeed Opera House in East Haddam, Connecticut on September 19, 2014.
+With book by Gordon Greenberg and Chad Hodge, music from the films Holiday Inn and White Christmas (since Paramount Skydance through Paramount Pictures now remains and currently owns the rights for the 1954 adaptation of White Christmas) plus other Berlin songs, and directed by Greenberg, the musical premiered at the Goodspeed Opera House in East Haddam, Connecticut, on September 19, 2014.
 The Roundabout Theatre Company production of Holiday Inn began previews on Broadway at Studio 54 on September 1, 2016, before the official opening on October 6.
 The cast included Bryce Pinkham as Jim, Megan Lawrence as Louise, Corbin Bleu as Ted, and Lee Wilkof as Danny.